 Passive investing has become synonymous with today’s best retirement vehicles.
 Few other investment strategies, for that matter, can compound investment profits in the same way cash flow from a rental property can.
 Perhaps even more importantly, however, passive investing isn’t relegated solely to single-family properties.
 It is entirely possible for investors to passively invest in commercial real estate.
-Passive investing in commercial real estate shares many of the same benefits of its single-family counterparts, and more.
+Flipping commercial real estate shares many of the same benefits of its single-family counterparts, and more.

 Passive investing, as its name suggests, is the act of investing in assets without much — if any — additional investment of your own energy.
 A passive investment will witness real estate investors trying to maximize their returns while simultaneously reducing their own involvement.
 A truly great passive income property, for that matter, could produce cash flow without any additional effort on the owner’s behalf.
 For all intents and purposes, those looking to invest passively are focused primarily on limiting their own involvement in a deal without sacrificing returns.
 As a result, passive income investing has adopted one prevalent mentality: buy and hold.
 That way, they’ll be able to limit the amount of buy and selling in their respective portfolio, effectively reducing their own involvement.
 Given the long-term nature of most passive income investments, investors typically use them as a retirement vehicle, as more people will be less inclined to work over the course of their golden years.

 [ It pays to know your numbers!
 Download this FREE Cashflow & ROI Calculator for rental property investments ]